Focus Receivables Management Debt Collection Harassment?

 Focus Receivables Management is a legitimate company, but their persistent and potentially overwhelming phone calls can lead to a negative perception among consumers.

-Who is Focus Receivables Management
+Who is Focus Receivables Management?

 Focus Receivables Management is a third-party debt collector located in Marietta, Georgia.
 They have been a party in federal court cases over 280 times related to consumer credits and the collection thereof.
-A recent Federal Court case alleges that Focus Receivables Management illegally reported information to the credit bureaus to coerce a payment from the harassed consumer.
+A recent Federal Court case alleges that Focus collection agency illegally reported information to the credit bureaus to coerce a payment from the harassed consumer.
 These debts are often purchased from the original creditor at a fraction of the original amount owed.
 Focus Receivables Management now goes by Sequim Asset Solutions, LLC.

 🏛️ Focus Receivables Management Address: 1130 Northchase Pkwy SE Ste 150 Marietta, GA 30067-6420